June 2 – 4, 2023

 - Breakfast and lunch on Saturday and Sunday

-- Group dinner and networking event on Saturday night
+- A dinner and fundraiser on Saturday night

 * You can register for the entire weekend, or register for one day only at a discounted rate

 Accommodations for the Northeast Regional Rendezvous are provided by the following local hotels.
 The Hampton Inn is directly across the street from Mill River Park and the Hilton Stamford or Stamford Marriott are both an easy drive or walk a few blocks up the road.
 (Directions to Mill River Park)